redcanaryco/atomic-red-team/README.md

 ![GitHub Action Status](https://github.com/redcanaryco/atomic-red-team/actions/workflows/validate-atomics.yml/badge.svg?branch=master)

-Atomic Red Team™ is library of tests mapped to the [MITRE ATT&CK®](https://attack.mitre.org/) framework.
+Atomic Red Team™ is a library of tests mapped to the [MITRE ATT&CK®](https://attack.mitre.org/) framework.
 Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.